datacities/datacities.github.io/_strategies/aargau.md

 ## Goals
 1. **Development of data-handling**
 2. **Introduction of a metadata catalog**
-3. **Make administrative data usable** as open government data (if legally permissable and technically feasible)
+3. **Making administrative data usable** as open government data (if legally permissable and technically feasible)

 ## Fields of action
 The data strategy lists 6 fields of action (under the umbrella of Implementation).